minio/docs/source/reference/minio-mc/mc-head.rst

 View Partial Contents of an Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc head` to return the first 10 lines of an object:
+Use :mc:`mc head` to return the first 10 lines of an object:

 .. code-block:: shell
    :class: copyable